 - Only people I specify + Self-destruct file.
 Only an invited recipient can access your file using the email address you’ve specified.
 If you’re sending the file to multiple recipients, each recipient will have its own self-destruct timer that will trigger upon viewing the file.

-The settings you choose are at your own discretion according to your needs, but that last option is the one that ensures everyone who needs to see your document has time to do so, without being impacted by when others have opened the file.
+The settings you choose are at your own discretion according to your needs, but the last option is the one that ensures everyone who needs to see your document has time to do so, without being impacted by when others have opened the file.

 Revocation of access